 #2: Buying the Wrong Sparklers

-At 18 inches long and with a burn time of nearly 2 minutes, they’re perfect.
+At 18 inches long and with a burn time of over a minute, they’re perfect.
 (It’s best to wear gloves to protect your fingers though!)

 #3 – Forgetting to Speak to Your Photographer in Advance